felipesebben/100-days-of-code/log.md

 ## **Day 14: March 16, 2022**
 **Today's Progress**:
 - Learned more about debugging techniques in Python.
 - Started building a Higher Lower game in Python.
-Basically, the user is given two random Instagram accounts and they must choose which one has more followers.
+Basically, the user is given two random Instagram accounts, and they must choose which one has more followers.
 If the guess is right, another account replaces the lower one, and the user must guess once more, and so on; if the guess is wrong, game over.
 - Improved a program designed to access GitHub's repo API, storing tasks within functions.
 Also, learned how to develop a testing program that makes sure that what is being printed is the actual data.
-- Explored two videogame datasets with Postgre.
-Learned how to do nested conditionalities and add a new column based on the average of other two columns.
+- Explored two video game datasets with Postgres.
+Learned how to do nested conditionality and add a new column based on the average of other two columns.
 - Finished creating a custom map for my Tableau visualization on the current Russian-Ukrainian conflict.
 Managed to set the countries labels on the European area, overcoming the issue with Russia being labeled on the center of the country and thus making it too far from Ukraine.
 Also, managed to set the circles in the map farther from labels, making it more readable.
 Also, created a nice shape as a refugee symbol.
 - Concluded my 3rd course on Tableau!